-Classes will be conducted in person in LSK Business Building, Room 1007.
-Classes will be recorded and made accessible to those who cannot join live classes upon presentation of a valid excuse.
+Classes will be conducted in person in LSK Business School Building as noted above.
+Classes will be automatically recorded by the University (RVC Recording) and made accessible to those who cannot join live classes upon presentation of a valid excuse.
+Such excuse must be communicated to me before the beginning of the class.
+No recording will be released unless otherwise.